Narrative In Action Series

 Building in Interaction

-It is my hope to create as interactive a course as possible, so we are creating as many avenues for interaction as possible, including encouraging taking the course in partnership, opportunities to comment on course materials, and scheduling webinars for larger groups.
+It is my hope to create as interactive a course as possible, so we are creating as many avenues for interaction as possible, including encouraging taking the course in partnership, opportunities to comment on course materials, and scheduling personalized webinars.
 If you’ve ever participated in Reauthoring Teaching’s Collab Salon, you know how fun a video webinar can be.
 Larry Zucker

 Lesson One: Getting Situated